-Cancer Research UK is committed to ensuring that the data generated through its funding should be put to maximum use by the cancer research community and, whenever possible, is translated to deliver patient benefit.
-It is therefore the policy of Cancer Research UK that all data generated as a result of its funding be considered for sharing and made as widely and freely accessible as possible whilst safeguarding intellectual property, the privacy of patients and confidential data.
-Scientists applying for funding should familiarise themselves with Cancer Research UK's Data Sharing and Preservation Policy.
-Further information and guidance on data sharing, databases and data standards is available at the NCRI Informatics Initiative website.
+At CRUK, we are committed to ensuring that the data generated through its funding should be put to maximum use by the cancer research community and, whenever possible, is translated to deliver patient benefit.
+It is therefore our policy that all data generated as a result of our funding be considered for sharing and made as widely and freely accessible as possible whilst safeguarding intellectual property, the privacy of patients and confidential data.
+Researchers applying for funding should familiarise themselves with our Data Sharing and Preservation Policy.

-Given the diverse nature of the research Cancer Research UK supports, the guidelines below do not prescribe precisely how and when investigators should share research data.
+Given the diverse nature of the research we support, the guidelines below do not prescribe precisely how and when investigators should share research data.
 Instead they should be used to ensure that the principles of the policy are adhered to.

-- Cancer Research UK's Data Sharing and Preservation Policy is applicable to all candidates seeking funding from Cancer Research UK after 1st April 2009 and applies:
+Our Data Sharing and Preservation Policy is applicable to all candidates seeking CRUK funding after 1 April 2009 and applies:

 - To the sharing of final research data for research purposes.

-- To basic research, clinical studies, surveys and other types of research supported by Cancer Research UK.
+- To basic research, clinical studies, surveys and other types of research supported by CRUK.